ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The adoption status of any document MUST be clear from the contents of the repository.
-This can be achieved by having the name of the document reflect status (that is, draft-ietf-\<wg>-... indicates that the document was adopted), or through a prominent notice (such as in the README).
+This can be achieved by having the name of the document reflect status (that is, draft-ietf-\<wgname>-... indicates that the document was adopted), or through a prominent notice (such as in the README).

 Experience has shown that maintaining separate repositories for independent documents is most manageable.
 This allows the work in that repository to be